Many of us have learned a little bit about strokes at some point in our lives.

 6. If You Have Atrial Fibrillation, Keep It Managed

-Atrial fibrillation is a form of cardiac arrhythmia, or irregular heartbeat, that can caused blood clots to form in the heart.
+Atrial fibrillation is a form of cardiac arrhythmia, or irregular heartbeat, that can cause blood clots to form in your heart.

 These clots can travel through blood vessels to the brain and lead to stroke by blocking blood supply once there.